 One of England's most renowned old coaching inns, it shares a stunning streetscape of imposing silver-limestone houses and villas tumbling down to the River Welland.
 Many period films and TV programmes have been filmed here.
 The George, with its extraordinary gallows sign (erected as a welcome to some and a warning to others), was built in 1597 to extend an earlier inn, elements of which survive in the crypt and walled garden.
-In the York Bar northbound coach passengers waited while horses were changed; the London Room fulfilled the same purpose for those heading south.
+In the York Bar, northbound coach passengers waited while horses were changed; the London Room fulfilled the same purpose for those heading south.
 The York Bar menu offers sandwiches, ploughman’s, toasties and light dishes such as minestrone soup; and smoked Scottish salmon with capers.
-In the slightly more formal Garden Room expect the likes of ‘a taste of Asian chicken’ (Thai green curry, deep-fried tempura, peanut satay and aromatic basmati rice); steak and kidney pudding; beetroot risotto; or push the boat out and opt for the Grand Brittany platter comprising half lobster, crab, oyster, king prawn, mussels, clams, shell-on prawns and whelks.
-Local beers from The Grainstore and a considerable choice of 24 wines by the glass may accompany.
+In the slightly more formal Garden Room expect the likes of ‘a taste of Asian chicken’ (Thai green curry, deep-fried tempura, peanut satay and aromatic basmati rice); steak and kidney pudding; or push the boat out and opt for the Grand Brittany platter comprising half lobster, crab, oyster, king prawn, mussels, clams, shell-on prawns and whelks.
+Local beers from Stoney Ford and a considerable choice of 24 wines by the glass may accompany.